-Meetings are typically held on the third Wednesday on the month, but are subject to change.
-Please refer to the PPA blast in the weekly email to confirm date, time, and location.
+Meetings are typically held on the third Wednesday of the month but are subject to change.
+Please refer to the PPA weekly email blast to confirm dates, times, and locations.

 Parents are encouraged to take part in these meetings and become an active member of our school community.
-If you have a topic you would like to discuss please notify the PPA President 48 hours before the scheduled meeting so it can be added to the agenda.
+If you have a topic you would like to discuss, please notify the PPA President 48 hours before the scheduled meeting so it can be added to the agenda.
 You can earn parent hours by attending meetings but more importantly you can become a voice in your child's education.